About the Project

 In August 2019, the locomotive chassis was transferred to The West Shed at Swanwick, the home of the Princess Royal Class Locomotive Trust (PRCLT), who were selected to complete the job of locomotive assembly.

 In July 2023 PRCLT announced that they were ceasing third-party contract work, to concentrate on their own locomotives.
-In November 2023 the Company announced that Tyseley Locomotive Works will be the locomotive assembly base from Spring 2024 onwards.
+In November 2023 the Patriot Company announced that Tyseley Locomotive Works will be our assembly base from Spring 2024 onwards.
+The locomotive chassis and other components were transferred to Tyseley in winter 2024.
+The loomotive chassis moved into the main workshop in July 2024

 Creating the New National Memorial Engine